 Isn’t it awesome when you really connect with people?
-But for a connection to form, people should be able to relax around you.
-Leaving satisfied and positive after a conversation.
+But for a bond to form, people should be able to relax around you.
+So they leave satisfied and positive after a conversation.

 It feels great to make people comfortable around you.
 To become a bit more charming.
 So you have fun and connect with ease.

 But I get it.
 It is scary.
-You fear to look like a fool and be laughed at.
-So let’s get to terms with some truths.
-So it will be easier.
+You fear to look like a fool and laughed at.
+So let’s face some truths.
+So making people comfortable will be easier.

 So how do charming people act?
 How do they put others at ease?
-Well someone like that is smiling, joking, listening.
+Well a charismatic dude is smiling, joking and listening.
 Showing interest and warmth.
-Someone that shows an affectionate interest in YOU!
+Someone that shows an affectionate interest in the other person!
+In YOU!

 You can do that as well!

 The right focus to make people comfortable